SNAP Healthy Food Retailers

 - Ultra-processed prepared desserts – ultra-processed, shelf-stable, pre-packaged sweet foods that are ready-to-eat such as snack cakes (like Twinkies®, Ho Hos®, and Swiss Rolls), packaged sweets (like Sno Balls® and Oatmeal Creme Pies®), and other products from brands like Little Debbie, Entenmann’s and Tastykake.

-SNAP benefits can still be used to purchase plain or naturally flavored sparkling waters such as LaCroix®, Waterloo®, Polar®, and Bubly®, or drinks that contain more than 50% juice or have less than 5 grams of added sugar per serving.
+SNAP benefits can still be used to purchase sports drinks like Gatorade® and Powerade®, plain or naturally flavored sparkling waters such as LaCroix®, Waterloo®, Polar®, and Bubly®, or drinks that contain more than 50% juice or have less than 5 grams of added sugar per serving.

-“Energy drinks” are drinks that contain 65 milligrams or more of caffeine per 8 ounces and are marketed to boost energy or alertness like Monster™, Red Bull™, and Celsius™.
+"Energy drinks" are drinks that contain 65 milligrams or more of caffeine per 8 ounces and are marketed to boost energy or alertness.
+Examples include Monster™, Red Bull™, Celsius™, 5-Hour Energy®, C4 Energy®.
+This also includes store brand varieties of energy drinks.

 Coffee, tea, and sports drinks like Gatorade® or Powerade® are not considered energy drinks and can still be purchased with SNAP benefits.